A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts

-• Reactants: The molecules that are involved in a chemical reaction.
+• Reactants: The starting molecules that are involved in a chemical reaction.

-• Products: The molecules that are formed in a chemical reaction.
+• Products: The molecules that are formed as a result of a chemical reaction.

-• Mechanism: The step-by-step process of how a chemical reaction occurs.
+• Mechanism: The step-by-step sequence of elementary reactions that describes how a chemical reaction occurs.
+This includes intermediates and transition states.

-• Activation energy: The energy required to reach the transition state.
+• Activation energy (Ea): The minimum energy required for a reaction to occur.
+It's the energy difference between the reactants and the transition state.

-• Catalyst: A substance that increases the rate of a chemical reaction without being consumed.
+• Catalyst: A substance that increases the rate of a reaction without being consumed itself.
+It lowers the activation energy by providing an alternative reaction pathway.

 Experiment: Investigating the Reaction of Sodium Thiosulfate and Hydrochloric Acid